 Understanding wellbeing challenges for university students during crisis disruption

-Lynette Vernon1, Dr Kathryn Modecki2, Dr Kylie Austin3
+Written by Lynette Vernon1, Dr Kathryn Modecki2, Dr Kylie Austin3

 For students studying at university, maintaining optimum mental health and wellbeing is imperative to participate and engage in all aspects of learning: including but not limited to lectures, tutorials, laboratories, workshops, assessments, and practicums.
 Because of the repercussions from the disruptions of 2020, Australian university students have been under immense pressure as they adapted to considerably different study conditions.